-A popular concealed model is the Flova Cascade Concealed-Valve with Two Way Diverter.
-This product enables a perfect flow of water during showering, plus it is compact and it can be easily installed into the shower area.
-It comes with a smart box, rectangular portrait backplate, sedal cartridge, and it is made from high quality brass.
-A bonus is that this product has an amazing 10 year warranty from the manufacturer.
+A popular concealed model is the Flova Cascade Concealed-Valve with Two-Way Diverter.
+This product enables a perfect flow of water during showering, plus it is compact and can be easily installed into the shower area.
+It comes with a smart box, rectangular portrait backplate, and sedal cartridge and is made from high-quality brass.
+A bonus is that this product has an amazing 10-year warranty from the manufacturer.
 The concealed wall installation means that pipes will be kept hidden, which provides a more pleasing valve while still making it easily accessible from the front.

 What Are Thermostatic Valves?

-These valves include a built-in safety feature which automatically cuts off the water supply if it becomes too hot and could potentially scald the user.
-The same applies with extremely cold water.
+These valves include a built-in safety feature which automatically adjusts the water temperature if the water becomes too hot and could potentially scald the user.
+The same applies to freezing water.

 Should You Choose a Thermostatic or Manual Valve?

-If you are looking for something that is affordable and easy to use, then you may want to choose a manual valve.
+If you are looking for something affordable and easy to use, you may want to choose a manual valve.
 These are simple and efficient.
 A single lever handle is used to operate both the temperature and water flow.
-These are useful in situations where thermostatic functionality is not necessary as they provide limited control over temperature.
+These are useful in situations where thermostatic functionality is not necessary, as they provide limited control over temperature.

-However, if you have children or a huge family, then you should probably invest in a thermostatic valve.
-Something as simple as another person flushing the toilet can result in a sudden change in water temperature and thermostatic valves give a more precise control over such situations and prevent unpleasant outcomes.
+However, if you have children or a huge family, you should invest in a thermostatic valve.
+Something as simple as another person flushing the toilet can result in a sudden change in water temperature, and thermostatic valves give more precise control over such situations and prevent unpleasant outcomes.
 The thermostatic version can keep a steady temperature within a two-degree range approx., so there will not be a noticeable difference in temperature.
-Simply put a thermostatic one can save you time, water, and energy.
+Simply put, a thermostatic valve can save you time, water, and energy.

 What About Water Pressure?

-Things to consider include whether you need a manual or thermostatic one, or hidden or concealed version.
-If you want to install the valve over a bath and shower area then you will need to choose one, which also has a diverter.
-This enables you to switch between water coming out of the showerhead, or out of the bath tap.
-Another thing to double check is if the valve comes with a warranty - it’s always best to choose a warranty covered valve as this indicates the product is of a high quality and the manufacturers are confident the valves will stand the test of time.
-There are huge selections of styles available on our on-line store, so you will be sure to find one, which complements your bathroom.
+Things to consider include whether you need a manual or thermostatic one or a hidden or concealed version.
+If you want to install the valve over a bath and shower area, you will need to choose one which also has a diverter.
+This enables you to switch between water coming out of the showerhead or out of the bath tap.
+Another thing to double-check is if the valve comes with a warranty - it’s always best to choose a warranty-covered valve as this indicates the product is of high quality and the manufacturers are confident the valves will stand the test of time.
+There are vast selections of styles available on our online store, so you will be sure to find one which complements your bathroom.